From My Time Zone, With Love

 Oh, to be recognized for my analytical skills by an individual of such unimpeachable credibility and moral character.

 Why am I telling you this?
 A couple of reasons.
 One, I prefer injecting autobiographical notes into what ostensibly appears to be a joke post, because the only readers who deserve to know are the ones who tolerate my zest.
 Two, my work experience might indicate I know something about [drumroll] time zones.
-But it turns out one need not have ever been a disgruntled “Programmer/Analyst” to be vaguely aware of a global convention everyone uses every day.
-By extension, it’s unnecessary to take a step further and construct a quantum oscillator for NIST.
+But it turns out one need not have ever been an overworked employee, coordinating with people around the country and world, to be vaguely aware of a global convention everyone uses every day.
 A vague awareness of when other people might be sleeping is achievable, I think, for the vast majority of the world population, but I’m not here to provide anything resembling help.

 Instead, I shall address the peculiarity of my time zone here in Spain.
 It’s weird.
 Francisco Franco had something to do with it, because of course he did.